THE SALEM WITCH TRIALS 1692

 Belief in magic is, of course, as old as mankind.
 People have always believed you could use magic to improve your crop or heal illnesses.
 In Greek and Roman times belief in magic was widespread.
 However it was not always used for good.
 People believed they could use magic to harm by causing sickness or misfortune.
 Some Roman emperors banned magic, fearing it might be used against them.

 For most of the Middle Ages ‘white magic’, used to heal or increase fertility was, to a certain extent, tolerated.
-However in the late Middle Ages people increasingly believed that some human beings would actually make a ‘contract’ with the Devil.
+However from the end of the 15th century onward people increasingly believed that some human beings would actually make a ‘contract’ with the Devil.
 In return for power they used magic to harm crops, animals and people.

 In the 16th and 17th centuries most people firmly believed in an evil supernatural power as well as a good one.
 They also believed that some human beings were ‘fifth columnists’ who joined the evil power.
 The thought that your seemingly ordinary neighbor was a traitor secretly working for the enemy was very frightening.
 Witches, in the 17th century were what communists were in the McCarthy era.

 In 1688 a woman named Mary Glover was hanged in Boston.
 A man named Cotton Mather (1663-1728) was involved in this case and in 1689 he published a book called Memorable Providences Relating to Witchcraft and Possessions.
 Mather was convinced of the reality of witchcraft and he became involved in the events at Salem.
 From 1689 he was the minister of a church meeting in Salem Village.